nicklockwood/SwiftFormat/CONTRIBUTING.md

 All significant code changes should be accompanied by a test.

-Tests are run in [Travis CI](https://travis-ci.org/nicklockwood/SwiftFormat) automatically on all pull requests, branches and tags.
+Tests are run automatically on all pull requests, branches and tags.
 These are the same tests that run in Xcode at development time.

 There is a separate Performance Tests scheme that you should run manually if your code changes are likely to affect performance.

 ## Code of Conduct

 There will be zero tolerance for rudeness or bullying.
 If you think somebody else's comment or pull request is stupid, keep it to yourself.
-If you are frustrated because your issue or pull request isn't getting the attention it deserves, feel free to post a comment like "any update on this?", but remember that we are all busy, and other peoples' priorites don't necessarily match yours.
+If you are frustrated because your issue or pull request isn't getting the attention it deserves, feel free to post a comment like "any update on this?", but remember that we are all busy, and other peoples' priorities don't necessarily match yours.

 Abusive contributors will be blocked and/or reported, regardless of how valuable their code contributions may be.